Mountain West Climate Services Partnership

 - Contact: Benét Duncan

-Members of the Partnership have produced or recommend the following resources relevant to accessing and using climate information for climate change planning in the Mountain West region:
+Members of the Partnership have produced or recommend the following resources for accessing and using climate information for climate change planning in the Mountain West region:

 - Intermountain West Climate Dashboard (Western Water Assessment)